The Greenhouse by Pine

 5. The value and condition of the home

 Something that isn’t commonly thought about from the beginning is the value and condition of the home you’re looking to purchase.
 A home inspection is done as well as having your home appraised.
-This is done to ensure that the lender isn’t giving you money for a house that isn’t safe to live in, is in good condition, and is worth the amount of money you will be spending on it over the years to come.
+This is done to ensure that the lender isn’t giving you money for a house that isn’t safe to live in, is in good condition, and is worth the amount of money you will spend on it over the years.

-In some instances, a home inspection can come back to reveal major problems invisible to the naked eye.
-Ideally you want to build this into your negotiation with the sellers (current homeowners) to get repairs done before the house closes.
-Otherwise, you may be watching the Property Brothers to get some DIY inspiration.
+In some instances, a home inspection can come back to reveal significant problems invisible to the naked eye.
+Ideally, you want to build this into your negotiation with the sellers (current homeowners) to get repairs done before the house closes.
+Otherwise, you may watch the Property Brothers for DIY inspiration.